giuliofrey/bart/README.md

 ![Mean Squared Error for different number of trees](outputs/mse_plot.png)

-This repository contains the code and the paper for the project "BART".
+This repository contains the code and the paper for the project "BART: A Comparison with Frequentist Tree Methods".
 This project was part of the course "Bayesian Statistical Methods" at Bocconi University.

 ## Authors